phanvogiahuy2701-rgb/Port-of-Colon-Analysis-/README.md

 •⁠  ⁠Evaluated environmental, economic, and social sustainability factors.
 •⁠  ⁠Compared Colón with Cartagena across TEU volume, cost, and technology.

+## My Contribution

+- Collected and structured data on TEU throughput, vessel capacity, berth depth, and yard layout from public port statistics and industry reports.
+- Built the main Excel tables and charts used in the analysis (throughput trends, vessel size vs. berth depth, Cartagena vs. Colón comparison).
+- Helped shape the comparison framework between Colón and Cartagena by focusing on connectivity, cost, and technology.
+- Drafted parts of the written report, especially the sections on connectivity and digital systems (PORTCEL, CICO) and how they affect clearance time and efficiency.
+- Designed and updated several weekly PowerPoint slides so that key findings and visuals were clear and easy to present.
+- Presented parts of the analysis in class, explaining our approach and answering follow-up questions from the lecturer and classmates.

 <h2><strong>Skills</strong></h2>

 •⁠  ⁠Port logistics analysis